-Of course, everybody knows the seller should immediately leave the home when a buyer appears on the doorstep with an agent in tow, but it's the comments from the seller on the way out that can cause problems.
+For example, the seller might be living in the home and is there when the buyer and the buyer's agent show up to see the home.
+Of course, everybody knows the seller should immediately leave the home when a buyer appears on the doorstep with an agent in tow, but even comments from the seller on the way out can cause problems.
 A seller doesn't have to be present for the entire home tour to say the wrong thing.

 There are also times when a tenant might be uncooperative, which could require that the seller be present during showings.
 Tenants might not respond to a listing agent or a buyer's agent's requests for showings and prefer to open the door only for the owner.
 A seller might not allow an agent to secure a lockbox to the home and insist on showing themselves.

 Things a Home Seller Should Never Discuss

-The Code of Ethics put out by the National Association of Realtors, to which all REALTORS® agree to abide, say that a buyer's agent is not to interfere in an agent's listing.
+The Code of Ethics put out by the National Association of Realtors, to which all REALTORS® agree to abide, says that a buyer's agent is not to interfere in an agent's listing.
 The Code also says an agent is supposed to treat all parties fairly, but the Code of Ethics doesn't stop a buyer's agent from pulling personal information out of a seller when the seller is willing to provide it.

 Here are some things a seller should never talk about with a buyer, regardless of how innocent the topic might seem:

-- The present sales price.
+- The present sales price

-- The length of time the home has been for sale.
+- The length of time the home has been for sale

-- Why the seller has decided to sell.
+- Why the seller has decided to sell

-- The comparable sales prices of other homes.
+- The comparable sales prices of other homes

-- Any price reduction considerations.
+- Any price reduction considerations

 - Things that might be wrong with the home

-- How many offers the seller has received.
+- How many offers the seller has received

-- How quickly the seller would like to close.
+- How quickly the seller would like to close

-The best thing a seller can say to respond to any of those questions is a) Do not answer the question at all and b) Repeat after me: You will have to ask my agent that question.
+Buyer's agents may press to get information.
+Don't feel obligated to reply.
+The best response a seller can have to these questions is not to answer the question at all or say, "You will have to ask my agent that question."

 Remember, a listing agent is a buffer between the seller and the buyer, including the buyer's agent.
-Let your agent earn her commission and protect your investment.
+Let your agent earn their commission and protect your investment.